ztroop/dead-ringer/README.md

 # dead-ringer

-A command-line tool written in Rust that compares two binary files and displays the differences.
-It uses a terminal-based user interface to present a side-by-side comparison, showing both hexadecimal and ASCII representations of the differing bytes.
+A Rust-based command-line utility designed to compare two binary files, displaying differences by showcasing both hexadecimal and ASCII representations of the differing bytes.

 ![demo](./assets/demo.png)